#lookforward

 • We understand that unexpected circumstances may arise during your participation in the program.
 Here's how we will handle such situations —

-Access to Recorded Mentor Sessions and Project Kits: All materials, recordings, and Project Kits will be made available to all participants through a dedicated Google Drive that is accessible anytime.
+Access to Recorded Mentor Sessions and Project Kits: All materials, recordings, and Project Kits will be made available to all participants through a dedicated online space that is accessible anytime.
 This ensures that you can catch up on missed material and stay engaged with the program's content at your own pace.

 Certificate of Completion: To receive a Certificate of Completion for the program, you must submit the required weekly Project Kit assignments.
 This allows us to assess your understanding and progress throughout the program.
 Completing the assignments is a key requirement for receiving your certificate.